 Let’s play “guess the diagnosis”: You’re feeling a little discomfort in your abdomen and pelvis.
 You’re frequenting the bathroom more often.
 You feel a burning sensation when you pee, accompanied by little to no urine.
 Or, you’re peeing a lot, so much that urine...

-Period Tips from a Pelvic Floor Therapist
+Period Tips From a Pelvic Floor Therapist

 Your Guide to Working Out With an Overactive Pelvic Floor